slaclab/FACET2-Bmad-PyTao/README.md

 ## Helper utilities

-The main convenience functions live in `UTILITY_quickstart.py` and related modules:
+Loading `UTILITY_quickstart.py` will import all the helper functions.
+These helper functions take many forms

+### Core functions

-- `initializeTao()` – set up a Bmad/pytao instance, optionally running IMPACT‑T to create a beam.
+- `initializeTao()` – set up a Bmad/PyTao instance.
+Optionally run IMPACT‑T to create a beam.
+- `setLattice()` – apply lattice configuration to commonly changed knobs using a dictionary or reference file
-- `trackBeam()` – track the active beam through a portion of the lattice with optional energy checks and centring.
+- `trackBeam()` – track a beam between arbitrary points in the lattice, applying specialized functions like centering or energy correction at checkpoints.

-- `setLattice()` – apply standard magnet and cavity settings from YAML files.
+### Other features

+- `UTILITY_setLattice` functions - translate between the language and units of the FACET-II control system and simulation
+- `UTILITY_linacPhaseAndAmplitude` - conveniently phase and set the gradients of the linacs
+- Plotting tools for displaying both beams and the beamline itself
-- `finalFocusSolver()` – optimise the final focus quadrupoles to match desired Twiss parameters.
+- Twiss optimizers for the final focus and golden lattice matching

-These modules can also be imported directly in your own analysis scripts.
+- Infrastructure for dealing with two-bunch operation
+- Various options of calculating spot sizes and emittances
+- Tools to model laser heater interactions

 ## Notes on large files